a-scie/.github/profile/README.md

 * Code: https://github.com/a-scie/jump

 Scies have the ability to be shipped "gouged-out".
-One or more files can be defined in the manifest that are fetched on-demand and verified against a checksum.
+One or more files can be defined in the manifest that are not included in the scie but are instead fetched on-demand and verified against a checksum.
 The `ptex` binary does this fetching and fills the gouged-put scie back in:
 * Code: https://github.com/a-scie/ptex